Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 Conclusion

-The stunning designs and motifs are widely available.
-Let me know if you want to try a fair isle project or have questions.
+The stunning designs and motifs are widely available, and the finished projects often have a lovely halo.
+Let me know if you try a fair isle project or have questions.

 Can I just say a YOKE refers to a wooden bar that attaches two cos together at the neck and the yoke of a sweater refers to the neck shaping in knitting.
 A YOLK is the yellow part of the contents of an egg and has nothing to do with knitting.
 (Perhaps yolk/yoke is acceptable using American English?)